-To date, we have capitalized our operations primarily through a series of private placements of our convertible preferred stock and convertible promissory notes and our initial public offering, or IPO, of common stock which closed on June 21, 2023.
+To date, we have capitalized our operations primarily through a series of private placements of our convertible preferred stock and convertible promissory notes and our initial public offering, IPO, of common stock which closed on June 21, 2023 and subsequent offerings.
 In connection with our IPO, we issued 1.5 million shares of our common stock at a public offering price of \$5 per share.
 Concurrent with the close of our IPO, all of our outstanding shares of convertible preferred stock and convertible promissory notes converted into a total of 8,951,526 shares of our common stock.

-On February 15, 2024, we completed a public offering of 16,667,000 shares of our common stock at an offering price of \$0.30 per share.
-We received gross proceeds of approximately \$5 million and net proceeds of approximately \$4.4 million, after deducting underwriting discounts and offering-related expenses.
-We have granted the underwriter an overallotment option to purchase an additional 2,500,000 shares of our common stock, at the public offering less the underwriter's discount, for a 45-day period ending March 29, 2024.
+In July 2024, we completed a follow-on public offering in which we issued 6,665,000 shares of our common stock at a price of \$1.50 per share and Class A Warrants exercisable for an aggregate 13,330,000 shares of common stock.
+The net proceeds received by us from the follow-on public offering were \$9.1 million, after deducting underwriting discounts, commissions and other offering expenses.
+The Class A Warrants had an initial exercise price of \$1.50 that was adjusted to \$0.7043 in accordance with a reset price provision determined 30 days following the issuance date.
+In January 2025, we completed a public offering of 4,857,780 shares of our common stock, at an offering price of \$0.30 per share, in which we received net proceeds of approximately \$1.3 million, after deducting underwriter discounts and offering expenses, and in February 2025 we completed a registered direct offering of 2,495,5818 shares of our common stock, at an offering price of \$0.2785 per share, in which we received net proceeds of approximately \$695 thousand, after deducting placement agent commissions and offering expenses.

-Except as otherwise indicated, all share and share price amounts in this report give effect to a forward stock split effected on May 17, 2023 at a ratio of 7.1-for-1.
+As of February 24, 2025, we had 14,979,354 shares of our common stock issued and outstanding.
+Except as otherwise indicated, all share and share price amounts in this report gives effect to a forward stock split effected on May 17, 2023 at a ratio of 7.1-for-1, and the reverse stock split effected on July 1, 2024 at a ratio of 1-for-30.